microsoft/immersive-reader-sdk/samples/quickstart-java/ReadMe.md

         * SUBDOMAIN
     * This should resolve the errors in the GetAuthTokenServlet.java file.

-   You need property values from the AAD authentication configuration step above for this part.
+   You need property values from the Azure AD authentication configuration step above for this part.
 Refer back to the text file you saved of that session.
 See the details section below.

    Property value details:

    * TENANT_ID => Azure subscription TenantId
-   * CLIENT_ID => AAD ApplicationId
+   * CLIENT_ID => Azure AD ApplicationId
-   * CLIENT_SECRET => AAD Application Service Principal password
+   * CLIENT_SECRET => Azure AD Application Service Principal password
    * SUBDOMAIN => Immersive Reader resource subdomain (resource 'Name' if the resource was created in the Azure portal, or 'CustomSubDomain' option if the resource was created with Azure CLI Powershell.
 Check the Azure portal for the subdomain on the Endpoint in the resource Overview page, for example, 'https://[SUBDOMAIN].cognitiveservices.azure.com/')

 4. Run the sample project by pressing Shift + F10 or by clicking the Run button.